 This latter group told us that they love being part of a world-class sporting event.
 And they want to share that event with their friends and family, in an all-encompassing experience.

 Golf fans feel something similar.
 However, for them, being part of The Open is about paying homage.
-They see it as golf’s oldest, truest and most significant championship.

 We asked golf fans to tell us what The Open means to them.
 What they described was a battle against nature.
 Of these ancient strips of turf between shore and sea creating the incredible golf courses where our game began.